 Accidents can sometimes cause minor injuries that will recover in time.
 Unfortunately, sometimes they can cause catastrophic damage to your body and your ability to function for the rest of your life.
 When you’ve suffered from a spinal cord injury, your entire life could change.
 You might be partially or permanently disabled and require medical assistance just to complete normal tasks.

-If someone else was responsible for the accident that caused your injuries, then you deserve justice for their negligent actions.
-Our Minneapolis spinal cord injury lawyer from Madia Law LLC can help you recover what you’re owed for the injuries and other damages you’ve suffered as a result of your accident.
-We’re prepared to fight to defend your rights and hold the negligent party accountable for their actions.
+If someone else was responsible for the accident that caused your back and neck injuries, then you deserve justice for their negligent actions.
+Our Minneapolis spinal cord injury lawyer at Madia can help you recover what you’re owed for the injuries and other damages you’ve suffered as a result of your accident.
+Madia is prepared to fight to defend your rights and hold the negligent party accountable for their actions.

 Devastating injuries to the spinal cord can happen in all kinds of ways.
 Each year, there are almost 18,000 new cases of spinal cord injuries (SCI) in America.
 There are about 300,000 people in the country living with a spinal cord injury, and the average age of injury is 43.
 According to the National Spinal Cord Injury Statistical Center (NSCISC), 78 percent of new SCI cases are males.